stevenlivz/azure-pg-pgpool-on-ubuntu/README.md

-Postgres with 1 x Master and 2 x Slave using Streaming Replication and 2 x PGPool (using a loca balancer with a private ip - had issues with a public ip lb) in front and Watchdog.
+Postgres with 1 x Master and 2 x Slave using Streaming Replication and 2 x PGPool (using a load balancer with a private ip - had issues with a public ip lb) in front and Watchdog.

 See http://www.pgpool.net/pgpool-web/contrib_docs/watchdog/en.html